- Zika virus disease is most often transmitted by an infected (Aedes) mosquito.

 - There is currently no vaccine or medicine to protect against Zika.

-You have probably heard about the Zika virus on the news.
-Some people may become upset when hearing about a serious health concern.
+Zika is a virus transmitted through infected (Aedes) mosquitos that could cause serious health concerns in some people.
 Scientists are working hard to understand this health problem however there are still many questions.
 Although there is no vaccine or treatment for Zika at this time, there are things you can do to lower your risk of getting the virus.

 What is Zika?